Rjmoodie/yardpass-upgrade/CAPACITOR_STACK_REVIEW_COMPLETE.md

 **Your Capacitor stack is now fully consistent, documented, and production-ready!** 🎉

-All plugins align with your YardPass feature requirements for:
+All plugins align with your Liventix feature requirements for:
 - 🎫 Ticketing & QR scanning
 - 📱 Social feed with offline support
 - 🔔 Push & local notifications